-The members of the remaining Standing Committees of the Faculty are elected by a process that involves the entire faculty.
+The faculty members of the remaining Standing Committees of the Faculty are elected by processes involving the entire faculty.
 These committees are:

+Academic Assessment Committee

+Academic Standards Committee

+Committee on Academic Advising

+Information Technology Committee

+Mediation Committee

-Academic Assessment Committee Information Technology Committee Mediation Committee Sabbatical Leave Committee Termination Hearing Committee Promotion and Tenure Committee CSU Trustees Teaching Award Committee CSU Trustees Research Award Committee
+Sabbatical Leave Committee

+Termination Hearing Committee

+Promotion and Tenure Committee

+CSU Trustees Teaching Award Committee

+CSU Trustees Research Award Committee

-Other committees are elected by School or Department.
-These committees are: Academic Assessment Committee (elected within Schools) Curriculum Committee (elected by Department) Graduate Studies Committee (elected by Department)
+Other committees are elected by School, Program or Department.
+These committees are: Curriculum Committee (elected by Department)

+Graduate Studies Committee (elected by Department)